-Please click here for Park Rules
+Please click here for City Park Rules.

 Community and Skate Park

 Located at the corner of Simons and 3rd, Ridgefield’s Community Park includes picnic tables, a gazebo, and multiple features to challenge skateboarders.
 You will find teens and kids enjoying the park on a nice sunny day.
 Safety regulations and usages rules are enforced throughout the venue.